 Parameters Description System Log This page shows the current system log of the Broadband router.
-It displays any event occurred after system start up.
-At the bottom of the page, the system log can be saved Save to a local file for further processing or the system log can be cleared Clear or it can be refreshed Refresh to get the most updated situation.
-When the system is powered down, the system log will disappear if not saved to a local file.
+It displays any illegal attempts to access your network.
+At the bottom of the page, the system log can be saved Save to a local file for further processing or the security log can be cleared Clear or it can be refreshed Refresh to get the most updated situation.
+When the system is powered down, the security log will disappear if not saved to a local file.